coderstimes/out-of-stock-message-woocommerce/readme.txt

 == Description ==

 Out of Stock Message for WooCommerce plugin is used to write out of stock custom message with different background and text color.
 This stock out message can be set on woocommerce specific product or all global products.
 You can inform your customer product stock status in product details page.
+How many product on your stock will show on product page.

 You can change default stock out status message and change colors with where message will be shown.